 OTR, or Over-the-Road, generally refers to a specific type of trucking work.
 This type of job involves long-distance hauls, often across multiple states.
 Drivers are typically away from home for days or weeks at a time, and they may be required to stay overnight in hotels or other accommodations.
 OTR drivers are usually paid by the mile, so the more miles they drive, the more money they make.
 The concept of augmented reality payloads (ARLs) is also becoming increasingly popular in the trucking industry.

+This is where drivers compete to find loads in a variety of locations around the world.
 All they have to do is drive their trucks to a specific location that is on their GPS and, by magic, a load will appear.
-Georgia Overdrive is a trucking term that doesn't match its meaning; in fact, it doesn't even have anything to do with Georgia or overdrive.
-Instead, it means driving downhill without stepping on the accelerator to save gas.
+Georgia Overdrive is another term that has become popular in the trucking industry.
+It doesn't actually have anything to do with Georgia or overdrive; instead, it means driving downhill without stepping on the accelerator to save gas.

 When it comes to choosing the right type of trucking job for you, there are many factors to consider.
 Some drivers prefer to be home every day, while others like to spend more time away from home and see different parts of the country.
 With a Class A CDL license, you can choose what works best for you.